 Since its inception in 1983, the International Energy Agency’s monthly Oil Market Report (OMR) has become recognised as one of the world’s most authoritative and timely sources of data, forecasts and analysis on the global oil market – including detailed statistics and commentary on oil supply, demand, inventories, prices and refining activity, as well as oil trade for OECD and selected non-OECD countries.

 The OMR is closely followed by government officials and policy makers, oil market participants, strategic planners, industry officials, academics, NGOs, multi-government organisations, the financial community and others.

-Additionally, OMR subscribers receive a free copy of the annual Medium-Term Oil Market Report (MTOMR), which examines key industry themes on a five-year horizon, corresponding to the typical investment cycle.
-As the global oil market undergoes a period of dramatic transformation, the MTOMR is an exceptionally useful tool to assess the implications of current and future shifts in the geographical spread of supply, demand and refining capacity.
+Additionally, OMR subscribers receive a free copy of the annual Market Report Series Oil 2019, which examines key industry themes on a five-year horizon, corresponding to the typical investment cycle.
+As the global oil market undergoes a period of dramatic transformation, the Market Report Series Oil is an exceptionally useful tool to assess the implications of current and future shifts in the geographical spread of supply, demand and refining capacity.
 Its analysis covers such themes as the impact of the global economic slowdown on oil demand, upstream and downstream investment levels, the globalisation of the refined product market, the pace of development of biofuels and non-conventional oil supplies, likely oil products availability and oil price formation.
-The MTOMR also provides detailed supply-and-demand forecasts for crude oil and oil products looking five years forward.
+The Market Report Series Oil also provides detailed supply-and-demand forecasts for crude oil and oil products looking five years forward.